abagames/crisp-game-lib/README.md

   - Slide operation to left or right direction only
   - Tapping on a specific place on the screen
 - For more information on how to create a one-button game, please refer to the following article I wrote: [How to realize various actions in a one-button game](https://github.com/abagames/various-actions-in-a-one-button-game/blob/main/README.md)
+- The [sounds-some-sounds library](https://github.com/abagames/sounds-some-sounds) can be used to play music.
+To play music written in MML, use the `sss.playMml()` function.